For some “fun with Florida frogs” at home, please see the Ribbit Activity Packet and the Make Your Own Frog Bog below!

-Come and be captivated by our cast of 23 whimsical, larger-than-life frog characters!
+This exhibit includes a cast of 23 whimsical, larger-than-life frog characters.
 Follow the exhibit guide to discover them in 17 locations throughout the Garden.
 Each frog has a name and a story; it’s a fun experience for all ages!

 These remarkable sculptures are 5 to 7 feet tall and handcrafted by artist, J.A.
 Cobb from copper colored with natural patina.

 10 am-4 pm (last entry at 3:30 pm)